dderom/AR-expo/content/exhibitions/schilderijen2/_index.md

 context: true
 finished: true
+sky: true
 ---
 Proof of concept using sky and black box in combination with AR.